ROF Bishopton: Railways

 The southern end of the site near the River Gryfe was connected to what was then the LMS former Caledonian Railway line.
 The connection, just north of the former Georgetown railway station, dated back to World War I and the Georgetown Filling Factory.
-The railway connection was probably severed and the rail tracks lifted when the Inverclyde Line was electrified in the 1960s.
-Within ROF Bishopton's perimeter fence this line was still there in the 1990s, albeit with 20- to 30-year-old trees growing between the sleepers and rails.
+This railway connection was probably severed and the rail tracks lifted when the Inverclyde Line was electrified in the 1960s.
+Within ROF Bishopton's perimeter fence, the railtrack was still there in the early 1990s, albeit with 20- to 30-year-old trees growing between the sleepers and rails.

-There was also a link from the ROF railway line to the Inverclyde line.
-The factory had transfer sidings connected to both the up and down lines.
+The main link, to and from the ROF railway, was to the Inverclyde line close to Bishopton station.
+The factory had transfer sidings connecting to both the up and down lines.
 The ROF line, which was never electrified, ran on to the transfer sidings a few yards west from the Bishopton station.
-It crossed Ingleston Road via a gated level crossing, entering the ROF site from the north.
+It crossed Ingleston Road via a gated level crossing, before entering the ROF site from the north.
 The link remained in-situ up until closure of the factory, but was little used after the early 1990s.

 There was about 20 mi of standard gauge railway line within the perimeter fence.
 The factory had its own fleet of nitric acid wagons and diesel shunting locomotives.
 The latter were used to move wagons between the transfer sidings and various locations within the site.
 In addition, ROF Bishopton had some 80 mi of narrow gauge railway lines for transporting explosives around the site.
 There was a large fleet of rolling stock and a specialist workshop for maintenance of the locomotives, which were kept in excellent mechanical condition.
-Much of Bishopton's narrow gauge railway equipment still exists, and can be seen at locations such as the Almond Valley Light Railway (six assorted locomotives) and the Amberley Museum Railway (locomotive No. 12 and several wagons).
+Much of Bishopton's narrow gauge railway equipment still exists, and can be seen at locations such as the Almond Valley Light Railway (six assorted locomotives), Gunpowder Railway (locomotive and many wagons) and the Amberley Museum Railway (locomotive No. 12 and several wagons).

 Housing

-Housing to accommodate the Ministry of Defence Police was provided locally in Bishopton.
+Housing to accommodate the Ministry of Defence Police (MOD Police) was provided locally in Bishopton.
 Two streets were built to provide housing for married police officers - Holmpark and Rossland Crescent.
-For unmarried police, accommodation was built adjacent to Holmpark; it was used from the 1970s onwards as the MOD Police social club.
+For unmarried police, hutted barrack-type accommodation was built adjacent to Holmpark.
+The building was later used from the 1970s onwards as the MOD Police social club.

 Some prefabricated houses were also built in Rossland Crescent, but these have since been demolished.
 Houses for essential staff, such as managers who needed to be on call, were provided on Poplar Avenue.
 Ingleston Drive may possibly have been built for ROF workers also.
 A hostel for single women workers was built in Oakshaw Street, Paisley, by the Ministry of Labour.